federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

     - resources{} list is exploded into individual attributes.
 	- The SSL protocol for each URL attribute are tested for 'http' or 'https'.  'protocol' attribute is created with the value 'HTTP' or 'HTTPS' for insertion into the GMD_TRANSFEROPTIONS sub-template.
 	- 'xlink_role' attribute is created for insertion into the GMD_TRANSFEROPTIONS sub-template.
-	- Attributes 'transfert_option_description_language' with value 'eng' and 'transfert_option_description_language_other_lang' with value 'fra' are created.
+	- Attributes 'transfer_option_description_language' with value 'eng' and 'transfer_option_description_language_other_lang' with value 'fra' are created.
 	- '_element_index' attribute is removed.
 	- Exposes 'id' attribute from exploded resources{} list.
 	- ListBuilder transformer recreates resources{} list containing stream 1 attributes that were previously exploded and new attributes.